Nearly 25 years ago, a group of parents here on Long Island founded the

 Paluch, Indra: Current President and Parent.
 She is a labor management administrator

 for a NYC agency and a board member for the agency suggestion program.
-She is a
+Indra also

-class parent for her sons in their schools and an active soccer-basketball mom.
-Indra
+work location.
+She was the class parent for her sons in their schools and an active

-has been volunteering with The Friendship Connection since 2005.
+soccer-basketball mom.
+Indra has been volunteering with The Friendship Connection

 Blattmachr, Betsy: Parent and past President.
 She has been involved with The Friendship